Pylons/pyramid/docs/narr/hooks.rst

 More than one traversal algorithm can be active at the same time.
-For instance, if your :term:`root factory` returns more than one type of object conditionally, you could claim that an alternate traverser is ``for`` only one particular class or interface.
+For instance, if your :term:`root factory` returns more than one type of object conditionally, you could claim that an alternate traverser adapter is ``for`` only one particular class or interface.
 When the root factory returned an object that implemented that class or interface, a custom traverser would be used.
 Otherwise, the default traverser would be used.
 For example:

 .. code-block:: xml
    :linenos: